China: 2 Canadians in prisoner swap freed for health reasons - KESQ

 Meng reached an agreement with U.S. federal prosecutors that will drop fraud charges against her next year.
 In return, she is accepting responsibility for misrepresenting the company’s business dealings in Iran.

+U.S. White House press secretary Jen Psaki told reporters Monday that the decision to allow Meng to return to China was an independent law enforcement matter decided by the U.S. Justice Department.
+She added that President Joe Biden’s administration has advocated for the release of the two Canadians but stressed that the White House was not involved.

+She said Biden raised concerns about the Canadians’ detention when he spoke with President Xi Jinping earlier this month.

-Her return to China was broadcasted live on the country’s central broadcaster, CCTV, as she wore a red dress the shade of China’s flag and thanked the country’s leader Xi Jinping and the ruling Communist Party.
+Meng’s return to China was broadcast live on the country’s state broadcaster, CCTV.
+She wore a red dress the shade of China’s flag and thanked Xi and the ruling Communist Party.

-On Monday, Hua said Meng was a victim of “political persecution” and was able to return to China thanks to the “government’s unrelenting efforts.”
+On Monday, Hua, the Foreign Ministry spokesperson, said Meng was a victim of “political persecution” and was able to return to China thanks to the “government’s unrelenting efforts.”

-In contrast, news about the release of the two Michael’s was reported by the state-owned tabloid Global Times, and while the news spread online, it was not carried by more authoritative state media agencies like CCTV or Xinhua.
+In contrast, the release of the Canadians was reported by the state-owned tabloid Global Times, and while the news spread online, it was not carried by more authoritative state media agencies such as CCTV or Xinhua News Agency.

 Huawei is the biggest global supplier of network gear for phone and internet companies.
 It has been a symbol of China’s progress in becoming a technological world power — and a subject of U.S. security and law enforcement concerns.